kieucq/tcg-net/README.md

+# Description

+This repository extends the tropical cyclone genesis prediction framework in Nguyen and Kieu (2023) to basin-scale applications.
+Using a sliding-window approach, this system performs continuous scans over an entire ocean basin to generate spatial maps of tropical cyclone formation probability.
+The system can also be used to reconstruct climatological distributions of genesis over extended periods, making it suitable for climate analysis as well as operational forecasting.

+References: Le et al. (2025, https://doi.org/10.48550/arXiv.2510.06118); Kieu et al. (2026, https://arxiv.org/pdf/2512.17711)

-------------- A. Steps to run the system for operational forecast
+## A. For operational forecast

 1. Copy all input data under each location of ./input.
-Note that the operational mode support only 2 types of runs: one is forecast mode that requires only an initial condition, and the other is the detection mode that requires the entire global forecast (much like downscaling).
+Note that the operational mode supports only 2 types of runs: one is forecast mode that requires only an initial condition, and the other is the detection mode that requires the entire global forecast (much like downscaling).

-2. Go to operation directory and run:
+2. Go to the operation directory and run:
    - forecast mode: sh job_main.sh 2025112500 forecast gfs
    - detection mode: sh job_main.sh 2025112506 detection gfs

 3. Check the output under ./output/postprocess/$cycle

-------------- B. Steps to run the system for climate reconstruction
+## B. For climate reconstruction

 1. Run pre-process to create extended domains for each type of dataset era5/merra2/ifs/gfs/...
    This step will be needed for all modes including forecast, finetune, pre-train, or reconstruction.